hx/esp/README.md

 When you have multiple arguments, you can use the input state of other arguments to conditionally show/hide arguments, change options, labels, etc.

-Check out [chess/builder.ts](src/examples/chess/builder.ts) for an example of the `getArgument` function.
+Check out [chess/aggregate.ts](src/examples/chess/aggregate.ts) for an example of the `getArgument` function.

 ### Cleaning up

-It's worth noting that most of our handlers use the original `todoList` passed to the main builder function, relying on its closure scope to access that value.
+It's worth noting that most of our applicators use the original `todoList` passed to the main processing function, relying on its closure scope to access that value.

-Once your builder gets big enough, you may want to refactor your handlers into their own separate functions, which means this scope will no longer be available.
+Once your process gets big enough, you may want to refactor your handlers into their own separate functions, which means this scope will no longer be available.

 Along with `event` and `reject`, which we've covered above, the payload passed to event handlers also has a `model` property.
 The handler above could be extracted by replacing `todoList` with `model`: